tcarland/spark-hs-chart/README.md

-Spark History Server Helm Chart
+Spark 3 History Server Helm Chart
 ===============================

-A helm chart for deploying the Spark History Server to Kubernetes using S3 Object Storage for Spark EventLogs.
-Some of the existing charts do not account for the S3 requirements.
-This was created for Spark3 using S3 for the history logs.
+A helm chart for deploying the Spark History Server to Kubernetes using S3 Object Storage for the Spark Event Logs.
+Many of the existing charts do not account for the S3 requirements.
+This chart was created specifically for Spark 3 using S3 for the history logs.

 <br>